Verifiable Quantum Advantage without Structure: Introduction

 \paragraph{Instantiating the random oracle.} We next instantiate the random oracle in the above construction with a standard-model cryptographic hash, such as SHA2.
 We cannot hope to prove security unconditionally.
 Nevertheless, the resulting construction is quite plausibly secure.
 Indeed, it is common practice in cryptography to prove security of a hash-based protocol relative to random oracles~\cite{CCS:BelRog93}, and then assume that security also applies when the random oracle is replaced with a concrete well-designed cryptographic hash.
 While there are known counter-examples to the random oracle assumption~\cite{STOC:CanGolHal98}, they are quite contrived and are not known to apply to our construction.

-We thus obtain a plausible assumption on, say SHA2, under which non-interactive proofs of quantumness exist.
-This gives a completely new approach to non-relativized quantum advantage.
+We thus obtain a plausible construction of non-interactive proofs of quantumness based on a cryptographic hash, such as SHA2.
+This gives a completely new approach to non-oracular quantum advantage.
 What's more, it is widely believed that SHA2 is only capable of yielding symmetric key cryptosystems.
-Impagliazzo and Rudich~\cite{STOC:ImpRud89} show that there is no classical black box construction of public key encryption from cryptographic hash functions, and no quantum or non-black box techniques are known to overcome this barrier.
+Impagliazzo and Rudich~\cite{STOC:ImpRud89} show that there is no classical black box construction of public key encryption from cryptographic hash functions, and no quantum or non-black box techniques are known to overcome this barrier\footnote{There is also some evidence that quantum black box techniques cannot overcome this barrier~\cite{C:ACCFLM22}.}.
 In fact, what~\cite{STOC:ImpRud89} show is that, in the world of computationally unbounded but query bounded (classical) attackers, random oracles cannot be used to construct public key encryption.
 But this is exactly the setting of the random oracle model we consider.

 Therefore, by instantiating the random oracle with a well-designed hash such as SHA2, we obtain a Minicrypt construction of a proof of quantumness.
 We likewise obtain candidate Minicrypt examples of $\NP$ search problems in $\BQP\setminus\BPP$, functions that are classically one-way but quantumly easy, and even certifiable randomness.